 Also….
 I’m starting to see a theme with the kinds of women I’m attracted to.
 Cold, mean, tough and violent?
 I’m sure Freud would have something to say about it. *shrugs* Meh.

 The writing itself is just as stark and raw as Valerie is.
 It’s full of gore and disturbing concepts, so I don’t necessarily recommend this series to everyone.
 But if you’re a tough cookie who enjoys being immersed in a darkness that makes you squirm, pick up this series.

 I wish I saw more people talking about Alex Barclay’s Ren Bryce series.
 Seriously, it’s soooo gooood.
 Barclay is a phenomenal storyteller, in my opinion.

 She’s funny, too.
-The dialogue is laced with witty banter and clever remarks which adds a little bit of reality and human element to the overall dark themes of the books.
+The dialogue is laced with witty banter and clever remarks which adds a real human element to the overall dark themes of the books.

 But truth be told, this is either a series you will love or hate.
 Some people don’t like Barclay’s writing style.
 Some don’t like the humour.
 Some don’t like the mental health issues of the main character.
 But for me, it all works.

 Ren Bryce is brilliant and entertaining, and the cases are twisted and visceral.